Agoric/agoric-sdk/packages/governance/README.md

 PARAM_CHANGE, which has structured questions, from others where the issue is represented by a string.

+We recommend that each position should describe what will happen if it's the vote winner.
+When some of the options are just saying "don't do the thing", it's helpful to identify which thing they're not doing.
+See the ContractGovernor section below for examples.

 When posing a particular question to be voted on, the closingRule has to be specified.
 When voters are presented with a question to vote on, they have access to QuestionDetails, which includes information from the QuestionSpec, the